Edited by Christopher Leeson

 She settled in against me.
-Holding her, I tried to reason things out.
+With my arms about her, I tried to reason things out.
 Gus had tried to kill me?
 Why?
 Whatever could have made him so violent – and so effective in his violence?
 He was a heedless, lazy, and sometimes rebellious boy, but he'd never displayed a wantonly violent nature, not even against animals.
 And what did Evie mean by "zapped"?

 I was at a loss.
 How could the world have changed so drastically in just six days?
 I had lost my magic, apparently after an attack by Gus, and then Lauren had assumed the role of Mantra.
 On top of that, we seemed to be located in a whole different city....

 It wasn't adding up.
 Could Lauren explain things?
 How did she fit into the picture?
 For a long time I had been aware that the teenager was a potential witch.
-Months before, one of Boneyard's demons had zeroed in on her for some reason, and then used her teenage angst to lure her over to the Dark Side.
-The next thing I knew, Lauren had taken on my physical shape and was wielding magic similar magic to mine.
-But she was world-class from the start!
-Lauren had first used her powers in petty ways, such as going after her enemies -- other schoolgirls who had snubbed her.
+Months before, one of Boneyard's demons had zeroed in on the teen for some reason, and then used her adolescent angst to lure her over to the Dark Side.
+The next thing I knew, Lauren had taken on my physical shape and was wielding magic similar magic to my own.
+But her command of sorcery seemed world-class from the start!
+Lauren started out using her powers in petty ways, such as going after her enemies -- other schoolgirls who had snubbed her.
 I had tried to reel her in, but it was like tackling a hurricane.
-She floored me and only Evie's pleading had prevented her from giving me the coup de grace.
+She floored me in first clash and only Evie's pleading had prevented her from giving me the coup de grace.

 I managed to keep either one of us from being hurt until Lauren came to her senses.
 Once removed from the demon's influence, she had manifested no sign of magical talent.
-Even so, I suspected that her ultra power had only gone dormant.
+Even so, I suspected that her ultra power had not expired, but only gone dormant.
 A minor demon like Willie Wolf could never have imparted so much sorcery into an ordinary mortal.
-No, the truth had to be that he had picked Lauren out of the crowd because he had detected her genetic potential for it.
-I'd been pretty sure that her ultra nature would eventually reassert itself, now that it had been stimulated.
+Instead, I suspected, he had picked Lauren out of the crowd after detecting her genetic potential for it.
+I'd been pretty sure that her ultra nature would eventually reassert itself.
+Now, according to Evie's information, it had.

-But how far could a trust the information provided by a second-grader?
+But how far could I trust the testimony provided by a second-grader?

 "Evie," I asked, "did Lauren look like herself, or did she change to look like me again?"